 Based on what we’ve heard, we’re making these updates to the AP CSP course and exam in the 2020-21 school year to improve the course experience and better align AP CSP to introductory college courses in the subject.

-- Big ideas will be reframed to convey themes that should be taught across units developed in a typical college computer science course.
+- Big ideas are reframed to convey themes that should be taught across units developed in a typical college computer science course.
+These include:

-- Learning objectives will be more specific, giving teachers and students a clearer understanding of the course objectives.
+- Learning Objectives are more specific, giving teachers and students a clearer understanding of the course objectives.

 Explore Performance Task

-- Students will no longer have the Explore performance task as part of their through-course assessment starting in 2020-21, though teachers will still need to incorporate the skills and content assessed in the Explore performance task in classroom instruction.
+- Students will no longer have the Explore performance task as part of their through-course assessment starting on the 2021 exam, though teachers will still need to incorporate the skills and content formally assessed in the Explore performance task in their classroom instruction.

-- Students will be assessed on the skills and content from Explore on the multiple-choice portion of the exam starting in 2020-21.
+- Students will be assessed on the skills and content from the Explore performance task through a stimulus multiple-choice set on the end of course 2021 exam.